top of page

 Before turning on your boiler after a summer of not using it, it may be a good idea to bleed your radiators to make sure that when you get the heating on, your radiators will actually heat up.
 We have a guide on this already if you refer to our “how to” guide page.
 You may also need to top up your boiler pressure which can also be found in our “how to” section.

-When turning on the heating with a combi boiler, there are usually two dials, (sometimes there may only be one), and one will have a radiator icon for the heating.
+- On the boiler: check the boiler is switched to provide heating.
+There is usually a dial indicated with a small radiator or flame icon.
 Turn this dial until you reach the desired combi boiler heating temperature setting.
 If there are no actual temperature numbers, having it set to around two-thirds of the way is normally the best temperature to set it at.
 Or set it to E if there is this setting there.
 If you don’t have any dials to turn, then you may have buttons.
 You simply need to press the buttons up or down to set the temperature you want.

 bottom of page